AdamLanglois/AdamLanglois/README.md

 - 🌱 I’m currently C++, Python, and JavaScript.
 - 👯 I’m looking to collaborate any open source projects that need help.
 - 🤔 I’m looking for help with getting started as a novice programmer that has yet to graduate college.
-- ⚡ Fun fact: cucumbers are melons and strawberries are not berries.
+- ⚡ Fun fact: Cucumbers are melons and strawberries are not berries.
 -->